seedcommons/madeline/documentation/accounting/SETUP.md

 #### Connect QuickBooks Accounts
 1. Follow the steps in the *Create QuickBooks accounts inside the app's sandbox* section above, if you have not done so already.
 1. Visit the Madeline Setting page at `Manage > Accounting Settings`.
-1. Click `Full Sync` if you have not done so recently.
+1. Click `Connect to Quickbooks` if you have not done so recently.
+1. Refresh Accounting Settings page until you see that the quickbooks import has succeeded.
 1. See the `QuickBooks Accounts` section lower on the page.
 1. Change the three account values to the following:
    1. Principal Account: Loans Receivable